jarnobogaert9/private-blockchain/README.md

 >
 ```

 12. After this the files should be created and you can quit puppeth.
+(In `'geth-node/config'` you can have a look at an example of those files.)

 ### 2. Create the Genesis block